kovzol/lxx/README.md

 The provided software tool compares all verses of the Septuagint with all verses of the Greek New Testament.
-The texts are provided by the Sword project from the modules LXX and SBLGNT.
+The texts are provided by the SWORD project from the modules LXX and SBLGNT.

 It is well-known that citations can differ in